Islandora/documentation/docs/user-documentation/glossary.md

 See [White Screen of Death](#white-screen-of-death)

 ## YAML
 [YAML](https://yaml.org/) is a human-readable data-serialization language.
 It is commonly used for configuration files and in applications where data is being stored or transmitted.
-Software applications like [Drupal](#drupal) or [Ansible](#ansible) store configuration information in YAML files for easy transportability of a configuration.
+Software applications like [Drupal](#drupal) to store configuration information in YAML files for easy transportability of a configuration.

 ---